 Any detailed discussion of a task should take place after the meeting.
 The Product Owner role should in no way attempt to influence the Development Team through its presence or to make its presence mandatory.

 The Development Team conducts its meeting, inspects its work and progress.
 No one questions the Development Team about the tasks completed and the tasks remaining.
-The Burndown Chart chart is not a reporting tool to Scrum Master, Product Owner, or outsiders.
+The Burndown Chart is not a reporting tool to the Scrum Master, Product Owner, or outsiders.